amitrrao/grocery-store-api/README.md

 * Step 6.
 Verify that the ~/logs/exercise.log file has relevant log messages.

 ### Future work:
- * Integration tests - this is for testing queries that work on the database to fetch data
+ * Integration tests - this is for testing queries that work on the database to fetch data.
+ * Add a REST API to load the database if it has not bean initialized during start up.